neherlab/treetime/README.md

 ### Basic usage
-TreeTime can be used as part of python programs that create and interact tree time objects.
-How this could look like for the two principal applications (ancestral sequence reconstruction and molecular clock phylogenies is shown below.)
+TreeTime can be used as part of python programs that create and interact with tree time objects.
+The interface to treetime and its basic functionality are given below.

-In addition, we provide scripts that can be run from the command line with arguments specifying data files and parameters.
+In addition, we provide scripts that can be run from the command line with arguments specifying input data and parameters.

 * Ancestral sequence reconstruction: